-On a side note, if you do happen to go to Italy as a vegetarian and decide to live of pizza and pasta for the entirety of you stay that is totally acceptable too.
-There is such a wealth of different types of pizza and pasta that it merits an in depth investigation, let me know what your findings are!
+On a side note, if you do happen to go to Italy as a vegetarian and decide to live off pizza and pasta for the entirety of your stay that is totally acceptable too.
+There is such a wealth of different types of pizza and pasta that it merits an in-depth investigation, let me know what your findings are!

 Here are a couple of vegetarian antipasti to try:

 - Bruschetta al pomodoro

 - Caponata: Eggplant, tomatoes, olives, opinion, and capers fried in olive oil